stonepros/stone/doc/radosgw/pools.rst

 ``osd pool default pg num`` and ``osd pool default pgp num``.
 These defaults are sufficient for some pools, but others (especially those listed in ``placement_pools`` for the bucket index and data) will require additional tuning.
-We recommend using the `Ceph Placement Group’s per Pool Calculator <http://ceph.com/pgcalc/>`__ to calculate a suitable number of placement groups for these pools.
+We recommend using the `Stone Placement Group’s per Pool Calculator <http://ceph.com/pgcalc/>`__ to calculate a suitable number of placement groups for these pools.
 See
 `Pools <http://docs.ceph.com/en/latest/rados/operations/pools/#pools>`__